 Price volatility of fossil fuels and a growing emphasis on reduction of greenhouse gas (GHG) emissions make electric vehicles (EV) and hybrids an attractive alternative to conventional internal combustion engine vehicles.
-States have utilized multiple policy mechanisms to spur deployment and adoption of EVs at the commercial scale, capitalizing on benefits to energy security and both environmental and human health.
-This page gives an overview of Low Emission Vehicle (LEV) and Zero Emission Vehicle (ZEV) Programs, while the following three pages outline policy options for batteries, charging infrastructure, electric school buses, direct sales, electrifying state fleets, multi-family housing charging, incentives, and rural access.
+States have utilized multiple policy mechanisms to spur deployment and adoption of EVs, capitalizing on benefits to energy security and both environmental and human health.